tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 All data is exclusively UTF-8.
 The system comprises of a master list of key value pairs.
 The values are groups of letters (words) only.
 The keys are numbers (sequentially allocated as values are added) only.
 All numbers for use in e-commerce setting are spelled our explicitly.
 For example one thousand and twenty six dollars and fourteen cents.
 All of the relevant words associated with storing numbers and currency etc. are stored in the master list of words i.e. hundred, thousand, million ... seventy, eighty, ninety etc.

 ## Premis
 Some say that the blockchain can be considered a world computer (which has promised to decentralize everything).
 A world computer needs to store the world's data.
 In the case of decentralization there is no single "server" to store the data for reference.
 Instead, in a decentralized architecture, all of the data must be stored only on the peers (which make up the peer to peer network).
-Simply mirroring the data is not sustainable.
+Simply mirroring the data (verbosely) as traditionally done in blockchains is not sustainable.
 For example, the bitcoin blockchain is over 150GB < https://blockchain.info/charts/blocks-size >.
+This means that each participating full node has to download and store more than 150GB of data to participate.
 As time goes on, blockchains will continue to grow.
 It is important to note that less users are using desktop PCs and servers and more users are using hand-held mobile devices.
-Some of the latest mbile devices have only between 32 and 128 GB of total storage.
+Mobile devices have limited storage.
+Some of the latest mbile devices have only between 32 and 128 GB of **total** storage.

 Imagine a completely decentralized e-commerce ecosystem where all buyers, sellers, merchants, delivery services and so forth are registered and interacting in real time using handheld mobile devices.
 The sorts of information changing hands would include product Id's, product names, product prices, first names, last names, addresses, phone numbers, post codes, transactions and more.

 Fortunately languages are all very repetative and traditional storage of data holds an incredible amount of redundancy (per item).
 For example, 9, 600 roads in North America alone are named "park" i.e. Park Rd.
 Many of us share first names or last names with others globally and so on.
 With this in mind, it should never be the case that a single word is stored in more than one place on the blockchain.
 To achieve this we create and store a master list of words for reference within each peer node of a blockchain.
 You might be surprized to learn that **a text file containing over 1/2 million words only consumes around 5MB**.
 That's 0.005 of a GB.

-Put simply a master file containing over 1/2 million words **takes up 30 thousand times less space** (storage on computer hard drive) than the bitcoin blockchain.
+Put simply, a master file containing over 1/2 million words **takes up 30 thousand times less space** (storage on computer hard drive) than the bitcoin blockchain.

 ## How DLISh works
 Imagine now, that each of the words stored in the master file can be compressed to 2 UTF-8 numbers.
-DLISh works by looking up a word, finding the corresponding numerical key, then performing a mathematical operation on that key in order to reduce it to the size of 2 UTF-8 numbers.
+DLISh works by looking up a word, finding the corresponding numerical key, then performing a mathematical operation on that key in order to reduce the key to the size of 2 UTF-8 numerical characters.

 ## The algorithms
 The algorithms are predefined.
+They are called using UTF-8 alphabetic characters.
 The encoding algorithms have a qualifier which the number/key, to be encoded, must pass.
-Once qualified, the key is passed to the encoding algorithm.
+Once qualified, the key is passed to the appropriate encoding algorithm.
 The encoding algorith returns two single digit numbers.
 The first digit returned is the reduced number.
-The second number returned is a single digit which can be passed to the decode function when decoding takes place.
-This functionality is so that the decode function can learn how the encoding function operated on the original number i.e. how many times the encoding function performed, say, the square root function on the number.
+The second number returned is a "helper" which can be passed to the decode function when decoding takes place.
+The "helper" is created dynamically by the encode function and is stored so that it can be later passed to the decode function as an argument.
+This way the decoding function can learn how many times the encoding function operated on the original number i.e. how many times the encoding function performed, say, the square root function on the number.

 Once encoded, DLISh allows for information to be encrypted and transmitted inside blockchain transactions.
 The encryption and decryption can be performed between two peers on the blockchain using proxy re-encryption.
 The proxy re-encryption component (provided by NuCypher [2]) has been successfully tested.
 It is hoped that the encoded and encrypted data can be sent across blockchains using the Cosmos [1] (internet of blockchains).
 That part is out of scope for this document.
 Please follow the links at the base of this document.